sveljko/sveljko.github.io/_posts/2020-10-01-cpp_nonvirtual_dyn_disp.md

 memory in _each_ object, which can be a lot, especially in embedded or otherwise constrained systems.

-In context of multiple inheritance, v-tables pose even greater issues, and that's why you usually hear that you should avoid multiple inheritance in C++ and why C++ inspired OO languages, like Java and C# dismiss multiple inheritance altogether.
+In context of multiple inheritance, v-tables pose even greater issues, and that's why you usually hear that you should avoid multiple inheritance in C++ and why C++ inspired OO languages, like Java and C#, dismiss multiple inheritance altogether.

-There are also some language-level issues, like knowing when a functions was overrided or not (especially in C++98, when there was no `override` keyword), made more comples because of function overloading.
+There are also some language-level issues, like knowing when a functions was overrided or not (especially in C++98, when there was no `override` keyword), made more complex because of function overloading.

 Finally, v-tables are slow.
 Here's what goes on: